richdrummer33/bg3-voiceover/README.md

   - Utilizes [Eleven Labs API Library](https://github.com/lugia19/elevenlabslib) for voice synthesis.

 ### Latency :hourglass:
-  - Latency is on the higher side.
+  - Latency is rather high.
+  - Less words = lower latency.
+Tweaking the prompt and max tokens can help.
   - Some mitigation is possible by using GPT 3.5-turbo instead of GPT-4.
   - The main bottleneck is with Eleven Labs; further optimizations may be possible.